Batch Drop #3.

 Cup + Coffee Bundle

-In celebration of our Batch #2 Drop we are bundling together our Kenyan - Priory Farm + Our new Kikoy Coffee 7oz Cups.
+In celebration of our Batch #3 Drop we are bundling together our new Rwandan Natural + Our new Kikoy Coffee 7oz Cups.
 Check out more below.

 Our 7oz cup is built for the way specialty coffee is meant to be drunk, unhurried and with intention.
 It’s weighty enough to feel considered and sized right for a filter brew or a flat white.